Water Use at Sheridan

 1. Why is water conservation important?

+Water, a common resource that many Canadians may take for granted, is essential to our daily lives.
+It is necessary for our survival; for drinking, growing crops, supporting our environment and powering our homes.
 Water, while abundant in Canada, is not as abundant as many may think.
 Canada is home to 20% of the world’s freshwater and 6.5% of the world’s renewable fresh water supply.
 This may be perceived as a more than sufficient supply to support Canada’s widespread population, however, the availability of these resources depends on the direction of flow and the quantities of water accumulated.
 Furthermore, the quality of water is as important as the quantity of available water, especially when it comes to drinking water.

 2. Don’t Canadians have access to huge amounts of clean drinking water?

+The alarming fact is that approximately 60% of Canada’s freshwater resources flows northward away from southern Canada, where 85% of the population resides and most of the economic activities are located.
 Here in southern Canada, the Great Lakes watershed is under very high threats of pollution, habitat fragmentation, overuse of water, and invasive species as well as moderate threats of habitat loss, climate change and alteration of flows.
 Thus, with only 2.6% of the world’s water resources available to southern Canada and these resources being under serious threats, it is necessary to rethink our perception of endless water abundance, and adapt the concept of water conservation and preservation.

 3. What is the health status of the watershed where I live?